 The report raises concerns about how the being labelled as ‘gang nominal’ adversely impacts on other areas of young people’s lives.
 The multi-agency approach, means information is shared with a range public services including education and housing providers.
 It is not transparent, and results in information being widely shared without the consent of the person at the center of the intervention.

 The report calls for the conflating of social welfare services with the criminal justice system to be addressed.
-The report calls for the Metropolitan Police Service to officially inform all the people that are on the London Matrix of their ‘gang nominal’ status, as well as issuing clear guidance on how people can be removed from it and how they can access and amend any inaccurate personal data that is held.
+The report calls for the Metropolitan police to officially inform all the people that are on the London Matrix of their ‘gang nominal’ status, as well as issuing clear guidance on how people can be removed from it and how they can access and amend any inaccurate personal data that is held.

 The report also raises specific concerns about how the rights of children are being breached.
 The stop and search encounters experienced by young people spoken to by researchers indicate a deficit in knowledge and understanding by police officers about their statutory obligations to children in their care.
 This disturbing lack of awareness about the importance of ensuring and safeguarding the welfare of children adversely impacts on an officer’s ability to positively and effectively engage with children, the report warns.